falcosecurity/falco/proposals/20200909-userpsace-deployment.md

 By creating a new project (Kilt) - that defines a patching/deployment procedure it is possible to deploy Falco in different userspace environments (k8s, cloud formation, etc)

+The project consists of a definition for recipes to include binaries and alter containers, a library to process recipes and runtimes that execute the recipes on supported platforms.

 ## Goals

 - Offer a definition format for patching/deploying Falco along user containers
+- Offer a golang library that parses and executes recipes
 - Define a patching file for Falco
-- Offer automation when using k8s
+- Offer automation when using k8s (Admission Controller Mutating Webhook)
-- Offer automation when using cloud formation
+- Offer automation when using cloud formation (CFN Macro)

 ## Non-Goals

-- Automating deployments done outside of goals
+- Implementing an image patching runtime

 ## Proposal

-There are 3 main deployment methods when using vanilla AWS:
+The proposal intends to cover the following use cases:

 - *Existing containers outside of K8S* - This deployment type is the hardest to automate.
 We will offer instructions on how to alter the containers to add Falco.
 We can do